mischkew/markdox/README.md

 Markdox [![Build Status](https://secure.travis-ci.org/cbou/markdox.png)](http://travis-ci.org/cbou/markdox)
 ========

+This is a Fork
+---

+I forked the repository to enable `dox` based option set by markdox.

 Markdox is a documentation generator based on [Dox](https://github.com/visionmedia/dox) and Markdown with support for JavaScript, CoffeeScript and IcedCoffeeScript.

 It can be used from the command `markdox` or in NodeJS with `var markdox = require('markdox')`.